gasech/OWPUGs/README.md

 To start picking up teams, you need atleast 12 players in a voice channel, type `pugs!pickup` and it should start picking up players and setting up teams.

-The rest should be pretty much straightforward, you can type `pugs!help` to see all the commands
+The rest should be pretty much straightforward, you can type `pugs!commands` to see all the commands

 **Project status**